ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 ## Common errors
 * **Missing Authentication Token**:
-    * Check if the **Mapping Template** under the Integration Request of your API Gateway is correct
+    * Check whether the **Mapping Template** under the Integration Request of your API Gateway is correct
     * Check the URL you are trying to invoke.
     * Made changes to the API Gateway?
 Make sure to redeploy the API.
 * **Lambda Exceptions**: